wvhulle/rust_presentations/traits_type_elision.md

 <!-- pause -->

-### Object safe traits
+### Definition of object safe

 There are rules that say which traits are **object safe** and can be turned into traits.

-> You must be able to call methods of the trait the same way for any instance of the trait
+You must be able to call methods of the trait the same way for any instance of the trait.

-> properties guarantee that, no matter what,
+The properties of the trait should be such that
-> - the size and shape of the arguments and return value only depend on the bare trait —
+- the size and shape of the arguments and return value only depend on the bare trait
-> - not on the instance (on Self) or any type arguments (which will have been "forgotten" by runtime)
+- they dont depend on the instance (on `Self`) or any type arguments (which will have been "forgotten" by runtime)

 [See](https://www.reddit.com/r/rust/comments/kw8p5v/what_does_it_mean_to_be_an_objectsafe_trait/)

----

 ---